“This season, we’re asking our neighbours to come together to support those who are struggling right here at home… the urgency is greater than ever.”

 “A lot of people think those who seek help from community agencies are part of a ‘permanent underclass,’ dealing with addiction issues or unemployable,” explains Kevin Lee, the organization’s Chief Development Officer.
 “In reality, most of our clients are employed heads of households, often with children or other dependents.
 Many are struggling with health issues, job loss, family trauma, or housing insecurity.
 They are hardworking individuals hit by circumstances beyond their control.”

-In addition to counseling services, Harvest Project provides practical support, including monthly food and clothing supplies and a progressive Rent Bank program, which offers no-interest loans to cover rent deposits or back payments.
+In addition to coaching and counsel, Harvest Project provides practical support, including monthly food and clothing supplies and a progressive Rent Bank program, which offers no-interest loans to cover rent deposits or back payments.
 This program gives individuals and families relief from immediate financial pressures, particularly during the holiday season.
 You can learn more about accessing Harvest Project’s services HERE.

 The myth about those in need